selwynpolit/d9book/book/views.md

 ### Example 2

-Another version of `/Users/spolit/Sites/txglobal/web/themes/custom/txglobal/txglobal.theme` which builds a UL of links based on the nid field in the view.
+Another version of `~/Sites/txglobal/web/themes/custom/txglobal/txglobal.theme` which builds a `UL` of links based on the nid field in the view.
 It also uses a helper function to build the links.
 The helper function is in the same file and is called `build_related_items_links()`.

 ```php
 /**